Before your parent clicks, pays, or calls back, check the message here.

 Will you sell my data?

-Before Dad sends money, check the message.
+Before your loved one sends money, check the message.